FREQUENTLY ASKED QUESTIONS

 How much will the lab work cost?

 If you have insurance, take your insurance card with you when you go for your blood draw.
 Most of your lab work will be billed directly to your insurance.
 If you do not have insurance and have to pay for your LabCorp and Quest labs out of pocket, the cost of these will vary greatly, depending on what needs to be ordered.
 If you have an HMO, only lab work ordered by an in-network provider will be covered.
 Some patients are able to convince their HMO primary care provider to order some of the labs for them so that they will not have to pay for these out-of-pocket.
 Even if you have insurance, the tests we will order from the specialty lab, IGeneX, will need to be paid for up-front by credit card.
 If you have Medicare there will be no charge for the IGeneX labs.
 (You must send along a copy of your Medicare card !)
 If your Medicare is managed by an HMO, however, your IGeneX lab tests will NOT be covered.
-If you have a PPO, you will be able to submit the receipt from IGeneX for reimbursement under your out-of-network expenses
+If you have a PPO, you will be able to submit the receipt from IGeneX for reimbursement under your out-of-network expenses.

-When will I find out about my lab results?
+When will I receive my lab results?

 We ask that you not call or email the office for test results.
 These will all be reviewed with you at the first follow-up visit.
 However, if there are any results that are critical and urgent in nature, we will call you right away.
 The second visit (first follow-up visit) will occur about a month after your first consult.
 All of your lab work will be reviewed and a treatment plan will be formulated and discussed at this visit.
 Prescriptions will be written.
 Again there will be plenty of time for questions to be answered.
 We highly recommend that you bring a loved one to help you remember or to take notes.
 You will be provided with a treatment manual that will go over many aspects of your care that Dr. Savely does not have time to discuss during the visit (exercise, supplements, nutrition, etc.) There will be no lab work drawn at this visit unless you are already on antibiotics.